selfxyz/happy-birthday/README.md

 5. **Important**: Fund the deployed contract with USDC:
    - The contract needs USDC to distribute to eligible users
    - Send test USDC to your deployed contract address
-   - You can get test USDC from the [Celo faucet](https://faucet.celo.org)
+   - You can get test USDC from the [Circle faucet](https://faucet.circle.com/)

 6. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.